Ted Lerner: Career

 In 1952, at age 26, Lerner borrowed $250 from his wife and founded Lerner Enterprises, a real estate development company, in Rockville, Maryland.

 In the late 1950s, he developed Wheaton Plaza in partnership with Isadore Gudelsky.
 In 1968, he developed Tysons Corner Center on land that had in the recent past featured apple orchards and cow pastures.

-He developed 22,000 homes and 6,000 and apartments, along with numerous office buildings as well as Chelsea Piers, Tysons II, and Dulles Town Center.
+He developed 22,000 homes and 6,000 apartments, along with numerous office buildings as well as Chelsea Piers, Tysons II, and Dulles Town Center.

 Washington Nationals

 The Washington Nationals franchise (then known as the Montreal Expos) was owned and operated by Major League Baseball from February 15, 2002.
 In 2006, Bud Selig chose Lerner and his family as the buyer of the team, for which he paid $450 million; the official transfer of ownership to Lerner occurred on July 24, 2006.

 The Lerner family is the majority owner of the franchise, controlling over 90% of the shares.
 Lerner retired as managing principal owner in 2018, ceding the role to his son, Mark Lerner.
 Under Lerner's ownership, the Nationals won four National League East division championships and appeared in the postseason five times.
 Lerner won a World Series ring when the Nationals defeated the Houston Astros in the 2019 World Series.

 He was also a partner in Monumental Sports & Entertainment, which owns the Washington Capitals of the National Hockey League, the Washington Mystics of the Women's National Basketball Association, the Washington Wizards of the National Basketball Association, and Capital One Arena.